 If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
 Payments received from a reverse mortgage All programs Excluded.
 Lends money and receives repayment of the loan • ALTCS Excluded.
 SSI-MAO • MSP Adult The part of payment toward the principal is excluded.
 Caretaker Relative Interest paid on the loop is Pregnant Woman Interest paid on the loan is counted as unearned income.
-Child KidsCare home property to cash and are not considered income. --
+Child KidsCare conversion of a resource from equity in home property to cash and are not considered income. considered income.

-Term Definition A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
+Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
 NOTE All payments received from a reverse mortgage represent the